RoboCup-SPL/GameController/TCM.md

 sent by their robots in the directory `resources/plugins/05` of the GameController repository.
 This plugin may be used as a reference when developing plugins for other teams.

+## GameStateVisualizer mode
+The GameStateVisualizer (GSV) mode of the TCM replaces the GameStateVisualizer which was previously used for displaying the current game state to the audience at SPL matches.

+To start it, pass the command line parameter `--gsv` to the TCM.

+In this mode, the TCM is always displayed in fullscreen mode unless the command line parameter `-w` was passed as well.

+### Keyboard input
+Some commands can be sent to the TCM when in GSV mode by pressing certain keys on the keyboard:

+    Esc                     - Close the TCM
+    Arrow up/down           - Zoom the 3D field drawing in or out.
+This can also be done by scrolling the mouse wheel.
+    Ctrl + Arrow left/right - Switch the screen on which to display the fullscreen GSV window.